asrp/flpc/readme.md

 - **Modules.** We can't keep adding new features (like syscalls) as primitives.
 Ideally, they'd be referenced by name in some module system.
 - **Nested FlpcForth parser.** The number of auto-generated functions is pretty high and makes it a bit unreadable.
 Maybe this should even come right after the debugger (stage0).
 - **Direct Flpc AST interpreter** Maybe with an interpreter, we won't need the compiler (except at the very beginning).
 Everything can be rebound at runtime anyways.
-- **Foreign function interface** We probably don't want to reimplement everything (at least, not at first).
+- **Foreign function interface.
+Early prototype COMPLETE** We probably don't want to reimplement everything (at least, not at first).
 Is there some language we can connect to and just use its functions as primitives?

 ## Debugging